Extended school year services: What you need to know

 In 2021, some kids will qualify for “compensatory services” if, due to the pandemic, the school was unable to provide the services called for in an IEP.
 This is not the same thing as ESY.
 Check with your district.

 What is ESY?

 ESY services are not the same thing as summer school.
-They’re specialized instruction or related services that are part of your child’s
+They’re specialized instruction or related services that are part of a child’s

 .
 If your child receives ESY services, they’re at no cost to you, under

-ESY services are provided when school’s not typically in session.
+ESY services are provided when school is not typically in session.
 That’s often during the summer.
 But for some kids it can also be during other extended breaks, like winter vacation.

-The services are individualized to help each child maintain his skills and not lose the progress he’s made toward his goals.
+The services are individualized to help each child maintain skills and not lose the progress made toward goals.
 For some kids, this may mean one-on-one tutoring.
-For others it may be a few sessions of occupational therapy or speech therapy each week.
-What ESY looks like for your child is a decision made by his IEP team.
+For others, it may be a few sessions of occupational therapy or speech therapy each week.
+What ESY looks like for your child is a decision made by the IEP team.